Do UK medical students have sufficient access to teaching staff?

 Does staff capacity unlock facilities and resources?

-Facilities deliver value when staff can teach with them.
-Without available demonstrators and clinicians, labs, simulation suites and libraries are under‑used.
-Maintain session leads and back‑ups for practicals, and provide written follow‑ups to verbal guidance so students who miss live sessions can still progress.
+Facilities support learning only when staff capacity makes them usable.
+Without available demonstrators and clinicians, labs, simulation suites, and libraries deliver less value and students lose momentum.
+Maintain named session leads and back‑ups for practicals, and provide written follow‑ups to verbal guidance so students who miss live sessions can still progress.

 How does a diverse teaching workforce shape inclusion?

-A diverse educator base models the profession and widens perspectives.
-Recruitment and progression should value community practice, multilingual skills and lived experience alongside research metrics.
-Analyse module feedback for patterns that signal exclusion, and use staff development to adjust materials, case studies and assessment methods.
+Inclusion improves when students can learn from a teaching workforce with varied backgrounds and routes into medicine.
+A diverse educator base widens perspectives and helps more students see themselves in the profession.
+Recruitment and progression should value community practice, multilingual skills, and lived experience alongside research metrics.
+Analyse module feedback for patterns that signal exclusion, then use staff development to adjust materials, case studies, and assessment methods.

 What should providers change next?

-Stabilise operations and make access legible.
-Keep a single source of truth for course communications, send a short weekly update and use a schedule freeze window so students can plan.
-Offer multiple contact channels—bookable slots, short drop‑ins and monitored discussion boards—with captions or transcripts for Q&A recordings.
-In assessment, provide annotated exemplars and checklist‑style rubrics, and align feedback to criteria.
-These actions protect strengths in placements and delivery while addressing the operational friction that restricts contact.
+Providers should make staff access easy to understand and easy to trust.
+Keep a single source of truth for course communications, send a short weekly update, and use a schedule freeze window so students can plan ahead.
+Offer multiple contact channels, including bookable slots, short drop‑ins, and monitored discussion boards, with captions or transcripts for Q&A recordings.
+In assessment, provide annotated exemplars and checklist-style rubrics, and align feedback in medical education to clear criteria and next steps.
+These changes protect existing strengths in placements and teaching while reducing the operational friction that limits contact.

 How Student Voice Analytics helps you

-• Tracks availability sentiment over time, with drill‑downs by mode, age, disability, sex, ethnicity and subject, and benchmarks medicine against the wider sector.
+• Tracks availability sentiment over time, with drill‑downs by mode, age, disability, sex, ethnicity, and subject, so you can see which medicine cohorts struggle to reach staff.

-• Surfaces concise summaries and representative comments for module and programme teams to set rotas, office hours and escalation routes.
+• Surfaces concise summaries and representative comments for module and programme teams, so you can set rotas, office hours, and escalation routes with evidence.

-• Shows movement since the last cycle and where gaps are closing or widening, enabling targeted pilots for part‑time and disabled cohorts.
+• Shows movement since the last cycle and where gaps are closing or widening, helping you target pilots for part‑time and disabled cohorts first.

 • Provides export-ready briefings for committees and partnership boards across schools and placement providers.